Consensys/quorum/docs/Privacy/Tessera/Configuration/Configuration Overview.md

 - `Q2T` - This server is used for communications between Tessera and its corresponding Quorum node
 - `ENCLAVE` - If using a remote enclave, this defines the connection details for the remote enclave server (see the [Enclave docs](../../Tessera%20Services/Enclave#types-of-enclave) for more info)
 - `ThirdParty` - This server is used to expose certain Transaction Manager functionality to external services such as Quorum.js
-- `ADMIN` - This server is used for configuration management.
-It is intended for use by the administrator of the Tessera node and is not recommended to be advertised publicly

 The servers to be started are provided as a list:
 ```